 - Amazing wildlife and nature – deer, ducks, herons and every breed of pet dog you can imagine

-Children who are not keen on walking can take scooters or bikes, but be warned it does get busy.
+Children who are not keen on walking can take scooters or bikes, but it does get busy at peak times.

 The walk around the lake is about 4.5 miles, but you can extend this by walking through the Valley Gardens or up to Savill Garden, stopping at the playground along the way.

 Of all the great walks in Surrey, this is our favourite.
 For full details read our post, A visit to Virginia Water Lake, Surrey.

 You can start this riverside walk at the car park on the towpath next to Thames Court Public House and continue walking up to Dumsey Meadow, which has been designated as a Site of Specific Scientific Interest.
 The towpath makes a great family walk, as there is plenty for kids to keep children interested along the way.

 What is there for kids to do?

 - Watch the boats move through Shepperton Lock, which was first built in 1813